ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party might require that the Verifier itself provide information about itself that the Relying Party can use to evaluate the trustworthiness of the Verifier before accepting its Attestation Results.

+Similar to the Relying Party, the Endorser and Verifier Owner also need to trust the Verifier before giving the Endorsement and Appraisal Policy to it.
+Such trust can also be established directly or indirectly, implicitly or explicitly.

 In solutions following the background-check model, the Attester is assumed to trust the Verifier (again, whether directly or indirectly